rustyoldrake/WatsonR/README.md

 # Objective
 To create a WatsonR package that is available for the R Programming language that can be used by R programmers to access IBM Watson Developer Cloud (WDC) Services.
 https://www.ibm.com/watson/developercloud/services-catalog.html

+# Secret Management
+(JD Feb 15 2017) I am moving WatsonR away from using the watson.keys method described below.
+The prefered method will be to create a folder in your R project to hold files for your secrets.
+Each file should contain the json document from bluemix that contains your credentials for the service you want.

+For example, To use the alchemy API, you first need to create an alchemy instance on bluemix.
+Next go to the credentials tab and copy the full json document containing your credentials.

+Next, in RStudio or your favorite text editor, open a text file and paste the json into the file.  save the file with a '.json' extension.

+When you call the api, one of the parameters of the call is the name of the credentials file to use to access the service.
+For example, to call the combined alchemy api, follow the steps above to create a credentials file and then call the method as follows:

+	WatsonR::watson.alchemy.combined("Credentials/alchemy1.json", "I shot an elephant in my pajamas")

+watson.keys doesn't work correctly in the package setting so we will be deprecating that method.

 # watson.keys
 enter in keys / authenticate